pronazmul/laravel_lumen_rest_api_core_concept/readme.md

 * Client-server: Works Between Client & SERVER.
 * Stateless / Rest: Never Store any Data inside API Script.
 * Cacheable: Device Can Store Cache but API not.
-* Uniform interface: Various methods can operate from single URI.
+* Uniform interface: Various methods can operate from a single URL/Route.

 >## Tools for Start Working:
 * 	xampp: For Apache & MySQL Support;